canro91/canro91.github.io/_posts/2025-03-08-TipsForNewCoders.md

 ## 10. Real coding isn't like University or bootcamps

 In real life, often there's no documentation, standard procedures, development workflows, or software methodologies.

 Or it's more like a zombie methodology disguised as Agile.
 And on top of that, the existing code is a mess.
-Welcome to coding!
+Welcome to coding in the real world!

-**My last piece of advice:** Once you're in a job, forget about the job description you read before joining.
+## (Bonus) My last piece of advice

+Once you're in a job, forget about the job description you read before joining.
 Learn and absorb everything you can, don't be afraid to experiment.
 Embrace every opportunity to grow and challenge yourself.

 When your current role becomes second nature, it's your signal to move one for new challenges.
 Never stop learning!

 If you liked these 10 tips, I cover similar tips (and others) in more depth in my book, **_[Street-Smart Coding](https://imcsarag.gumroad.com/l/streetsmartcoding/?utm_source=blog&utm_medium=post&utm_campaign=tips-every-new-coder-know-succeed)_**—It's the roadmap I wish I had on my journey from junior to senior.